isabo/hyperapp-custom-element/README.md

 CustomElement component may:

 1. set HTML attributes in the component's HTML tag;
-2. set values of JavasScript properties that the component exposes;
+2. set values of JavaScript properties that the component exposes;
 3. call JavaScript methods that the component exposes.

 In addition, some or all of the Javascript properties and HTML attributes need